 Annual continuation fee

-Students should budget separately for these costs.
+Students should budget separately for these costs, and should be aware that most programmes will require between 10 and 20 books – some will require more.
 There are extra fees applicable for dual degree programmes with partner universities.

 There is no fee for application.

-If a student fails to respond to contact from their mentor and the University for a period of thirty days, they will be de-matriculated.
-Re-matriculation is possible but carries a fee of $150.
+If a student fails to respond to contact from their mentor and the administration for a period of thirty days, they will be de-matriculated.
+Re-matriculation is possible but carries a fee of £125.

-No student may graduate from the University until all applicable fees have been received.
+No student may graduate from any affiliated overseas University until all applicable fees have been received.

-The University can in some cases arrange for Embassy legalization/Apostille for degree documentation.
+It is possible in some cases to arrange for Embassy legalization/Apostille for degree documentation.
 This service is only required in certain countries.
-The University does not provide this service itself but can suggest third party providers with whom the graduate can contract on their own initiative and at their own expense.
+We do not provide this service itself but can suggest third party providers with whom the graduate can contract on their own initiative and at their own expense.
+Intending purchasers should note that this can be a very expensive process.

 Payment of Fees